mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl command create
 ^^^^^^^^^^^^^^^^^^^^

+**Description**

   Add users to a channel.
 If adding multiple users, use a space-separated list.

 Format